vegalyraevt/vegalyraevt/README.md

 <details>
 <summary><strong>⚡ ALIZARIN Engine ⚡</strong></summary>
 <br>
-My primary R&D focus.
+My current primary R&D focus.
 The ALIZARIN Engine is an open-source, ethical framework for generating 100% synthetic voices from scratch for TTS, AI singing (DiffSinger), and concatenative (UTAU) synthesis.
 This entire project is being developed live on Twitch.
-<br><br>

 Learn more at the **[ALIZARINENGINE Repository](https://github.com/ALIZARINENGINE/AlizarinEngine)**.
 </details>